AviatrixSystems/avxlabs-docs/docs/ace-pro/_sources/docs/lab4.md

 Route Table ID
 ```

-Now check the VPC Router's Routing Table and identify the next hop (i.e. **Target**) for the three RFC1918 routes injected by the **Aviatrix Controller** and compare it with the ENI of the Spoke Gateway 1.
+Now check the VPC Router's Routing Table and identify the next hop (i.e. **Target**) for the three RFC1918 routes injected by the **Aviatrix Controller** and compare it with the ENI of the Spoke Gateway 1 (refer to the tab you kept open earlier).

 ```{figure} images/lab5-reprogram209.png
 ---